Kingdom of Easter Island

 Easter Island was traditionally ruled by a monarchy, with a king as its leader.
+The monarchy of Easter Island lasted more than a millennia, before it was annexed by Chile in 1888, and became a Province of Chile in 1964.

 First paramount chief

 The legendary, first chief of Easter Island is said to have been Hotu Matuꞌa, whose arrival has been dated in the 4th, 6th or 9th century AD.
 Legend insists that this man was the chief of a tribe that lived on Marae Renga.
 The Marae Renga is said to have existed in a place known as the "Hiva region".
 Some books suggest that the Hiva region was an area in the Marquesas Islands, but today, it is believed that the ancestral land of the Easter Islanders would have been located in the Pitcairn Mangareva intercultural zone.
 Some versions of the story claim that internal conflicts drove Hotu Matuꞌa to sail with his tribe for new land, while others say a natural disaster (possibly a tidal wave) caused the tribe to flee.

 Despite these differences, the stories do agree on the next part: A priest named Haumaka appeared to Hotu Matuꞌa in his dreams one night.
 The priest flew out to sea and discovered an island, which he called Te Pito ꞌo te Kāinga ("The Center of the Earth").
 Sending seven scouts, Hotu Matuꞌa embraced his dream and awaited the return of his scouts.
 After eating, planting yams, and resting, the seven scouts returned home to tell of the good news.
 Hotu Matuꞌa took a large crew, his family, and everything they needed to survive in the new land.
 Then, they rowed a single huge, double-hulled canoe to "The Center of the Earth" and landed at Anakena, Rapa Nui (Easter Island).